MasDennis/rajawali3d.org/src/content/getting-started/0.9/18-drawing-lines/index.md

 whirl.setMaterial(material);
 addChild(whirl);
 ```
-It’s easy as that.
+It's easy as that.
 Using line segments like this you can create nice looking shapes like this:

 ![Lines](http://www.rozengain.com/files/rajawali/rajawali-lines.jpg)

-It’s also relatively easy to draw bezier curves.
+It's also relatively easy to draw bezier curves.
 You first need to create an instance of `BezierPath3D` and then pass in the points and control points:
 ```
 BezierPath3D bezierPath = new BezierPath3D();
 bezierPath.addPoint(new Number3D(0, -4, 0), new Number3D(-2, -4, .2f), new Number3D(4, 4, 4), new Number3D(-2, 4, 4.5f));